ELGHAZI-85/Horse-to-Zebra-CycleGan-/README.md

-# Photo to Monet: CycleGan
+# Horse to Zebra: CycleGan